 To become a cosmetic nurse in Canada, you first need to be a registered nurse.
 Then, you need to complete a course in cosmetic/aesthetic nursing.
 Finally, you need to pass a certification exam.

 3. What is the role of a cosmetic nurse?

-Cosmetic nurses are responsible for administering treatments and procedures that improve the appearance of their patients.
+Cosmetic attendants or nurses are responsible for administering treatments and procedures that improve the appearance of their patients.
 They may perform procedures such as laser hair removal, Botox injections, and collagen injections.
 They also often provide education on how to properly care for the skin.